-- New station signage, help points, customer information screens and CCTV
+- New customer information screens and signage

 ELIZABETH LINE SERVICES FROM FOREST GATE

-From December 2019, when the route fully opens, passengers will be able to travel through central London without having to change trains.
+When the full route opens, passengers will be able to travel through central London without having to change trains.

 If you have queries about the work taking place please contact Network Rail, which is delivering the Crossrail upgrades: